ariatemplates/generator-ariatemplates/README.md

 The generator-ariatemplates comes also with some subgenerator that you can use to generate single/multiple files.

 - `yo ariatemplates:template MyTemplate` to generate a template
+- `yo ariatemplates:template MyTemplateScript` to generate a template script
+- `yo ariatemplates:csstemplate MyTemplateStyle` to generate a CSS template
 - `yo ariatemplates:controller MyController` to generate a module controller
 - `yo ariatemplates:interface IMyInterface` to generate an interface for a module controller
-- `yo ariatemplates:csstemplate MyCssTemplate` to generate a CSS template
 - `yo ariatemplates:macro MyMacro` to generate a macro library
 - `yo ariatemplates:bootstrap index` to generate the bootstrap file